 English is the main language in the Cayman Islands although Spanish is also spoken amongst many of the immigrant workers.
 A dual currency is in operation with the US dollar and Cayman dollar (KYD) pegged.
 When it comes to buying property on the islands the US dollar is typically the choice of currency with most properties advertised in US dollars, while day to day purchases are carried out using the Cayman Islands dollar.
 Despite being a tax haven duty is levied on certain imports such as food, meaning that prices are roughly on par with those we see here in the UK.
 However, fuel prices are more comparable with the US and much cheaper than in Britain.

 With a wide array of sporting and cultural activities on offer in Cayman with water sports extremely popular in this part of the world and available in abundance.
-The warm, calm Caribbean Sea provides water sport enthusiast the opportunity to go diving, windsurfing, kite surfing, snorkelling, swimming with stingrays and fishing to name just a handful.
+The warm, calm Caribbean Sea provides water sports enthusiasts with the opportunity to go diving, paddleboarding, kite surfing, snorkelling, swimming with stingrays and fishing to name just a handful.
 Little Cayman is also a popular location for scuba diving and bird watching, with much of the island unspoilt by the small resident population.

 World renowned Seven Mile Beach on the West Coast of Grand Cayman is one of the most popular locations for water sports, along with South Sound.
 Regularly featuring in the listings of the world’s best beaches Seven Mile Beach is the hub of tourist activity on the island, with hotels, restaurants and bars lining the prime stretch of coastline.
 Whether you are looking to relax on the beach, enjoy a walk, take part in a water sport or enjoy a meal or drink at one of the Caribbean’s top restaurants, Seven Mile Beach is the premier location.

-As a British Overseas Territory a number of sports clubs and leagues can be found on the islands that are familiar to British ex-pats.
+As a British Overseas Territory, a number of sports clubs and leagues can be found on the islands that are familiar to British ex-pats.
 Cricket is very popular in the Caribbean along with tennis, rugby, football, squash and golf.
-There are a number of annual events and festivals held across the three islands such as the Batabano Carnival, the Pirates Week Festival and Mardi Gras celebrations.
+There are many annual events and festivals held across the three islands such as the Batabano Carnival, the Pirates Week Festival and Mardi Gras celebrations.
 Meanwhile, thanks in part to the Cayman Cook-Off and Taste of Cayman, bringing internationally renowned chefs to the country, the Cayman Islands is fast becoming the culinary capital of the Caribbean.

 Moving to the Cayman Islands